Birhanu Jula Gelelcha: Biography

-Of ethnic Oromo descent.
-Birhanu Jula Gelalcha holds a bachelor's degree from Alpha University College and a master's degree from Greenwich University, both in Addis Ababa.
+Birhanu holds a bachelor's degree from Alpha University College and a master's degree from Greenwich University, both in Addis Ababa.
 In 2006, Birhanu worked with the UN Mission in Liberia and held the position of Sector Commander.
 He has also held various other positions with the army including with the Ministry of National Defence, the Cadet School and Brigade Operations.
 From 2006 to 2009, he was the army's Deputy Commander of the Central Command.
 In 2010, Birhanu was appointed Commander of the Western Command in the Ethiopian Army.